 This type of planning tends to slip our minds, and it’s easy to let the windows to do things like put baby on insurance roll on by when you’re exhausted and have no idea you have a deadline.

-Check into all the logistics you’ll need to know to make sure you cross all your Ts.
+Check into all the logistics you’ll need to know to make sure you don’t forget anything essential.

 12. Find mom friends